soniabrami/toddmotto.github.io/about.md

 [Tweeting me](//twitter.com/toddmotto) is the fastest way to get hold of me.

-To chat to me about something else such as a JavaScript/Angular training, speaking or workshop event, please email me through my <a href="https://courses.toddmotto.com/pages/contact" target="_blank">contact form</a>.
+To chat to me about something else such as a JavaScript/Angular training, speaking or workshop event, please email me: todd[at]toddmotto[dotcom].

 ### Timeline